Get Free Solar Panel Quotes

 The total time it takes can be affected by the type of property, the size and complexity of the solar panel system, as well as any unexpected, dangerous weather conditions.

-Technically, yes, you can install solar panels on your own – but we would strongly discourage you from doing so unless you’re a certified installer.
+Technically, yes, you can install solar panels on your own – but we strongly discourage you from doing so, unless you’re a certified installer.

 If you go ahead and install your solar panels, you might not do it at the standard you’d ideally want – not to mention you could fall and hurt yourself or, worse, cause a house fire.

-For the average three-bedroom household, this would mean missing out on £159 per year – around £4,000 over the solar panels’ lifespan – for no good reason.
+For the average three-bedroom household, this could mean missing out on £160 per year, on average, for no good reason.

 Written by